muslewski/muslewski.com/README.md

 - Chat GPT Helper
 - Audio Experience

+- Footer looks like trash.
+Make it look fancier.
 - React Router for (Contact, Subpages of projects (so that even when livelink will not work, it will be possible to see what is it all about))
 - Good Switch buttons for languages and color themes
   destination_dir: muslewski
 - Play with wrapper to make it interactive (different colors shapes, etc)
-- Navigation select current active Section
+- Navigation show current active Section
+- Hamburger has three lines right?
+Make it highlight current section.
+(Projects - first line slightly thicker, Tools - second line slightly thicker, etc..)